-Please do not call with inquiries - the BCI is prohibited by law from providing information about the status of a concealed weapon license application to anyone, even the applicant.
+Please do not call or email with inquiries - the BCI is prohibited by law from providing information about the status of a concealed weapon license application to anyone, even the applicant.
 Instead, please follow the instructions for making a written status inquiry.

 Concealed Weapon License Manual

 The open book test to obtain a ND concealed weapon license is based on the Concealed Weapons License manual and state laws.
 The testing fee charged by the Test Administrator includes a copy of the manual for you to keep.

 You can review North Dakota's Weapons Laws in Title 62.1 of the North Dakota Century Code.

 The new constitutional concealed carry law took effect on August 1, 2017.
 It is only applicable within the state’s borders and only for ND residents who have a valid driver's license and are not otherwise prohibited from possessing or carrying a weapon.
 It is still necessary to have a concealed weapon license to carry concealed in states that have reciprocity with ND, including Minnesota, South Dakota and Montana.
 Reciprocity applies only if you possess a valid concealed weapon license.